 Credit transfer student at SUND

 Being a credit transfer student means that you are enrolled on one or more courses and examinations of a different programme as part of your own programme, for example, as electives.
-You also have the option to carry out your bachelor’s project or your master’s project on some of SUND’s programmes.
+You also have the option to carry out your bachelor’s project or your master’s project on some of the Faculty of Health and Medical Sciences' (SUND) programmes.

 Talk to the Student and Career Guidance for your programme about the specific regulations and options for taking courses and examinations on other programmes.

 When applying as a credit student at a faculty at UCPH, you must make sure that you meet the general admission requirements for credit students and the specific admission requirements for the courses you want to register for.

 The Faculty of Health and Medical Sciences does not accept credit transfer students on 1st year mandatory courses at the following study programmes: